xscapex/Mask_Detection_YOLOv5/README.md

 We train the model by using colab.
 Remember to use your data link.

 Step 3.
-Export model
+Export model (Optional)
 ---
-Export model from .pt to .engine.
+Export model from .pt to .engine if you want to inference on AIoT device (such as Jetson nano).

+Built your own docker image
+---